st-ty1/Artix_Asuswrt-Merlin_John_fork/How-to_Artix_on_wsl2.md

 Rem.:

 If you want to create rootfs.tar.gz by your own using rootfs.img of official Artix-iso, than go on in Windows 10 as follows:
- - Download squashfs-tools-ng-1.0.3-mingw64.zip at https://infraroot.at/pub/squashfs/windows.
-Extract archive into a squashfs-tools-ng-1.0.3-mingw64 folder.
+ - Download zip file of newest squashfs-tools-ng versiong at https://infraroot.at/pub/squashfs/windows.
+Extract archive into a folder.
- - Download artix-base-openrc-YYYYMMDD-x86_64.iso at https://iso.artixlinux.org/weekly-isos.php .
+ - Download artix-base-lowmem-s6-YYYYMMDD-x86_64.iso at https://eu-mirror.artixlinux.org/testing-iso.
  - Mount the iso-file within Windows Explorer.
- - Copy /LiveOS/rootfs.img of mounted iso-file into the /bin-subfolder of squashfs-tools-ng-1.0.3-mingw64 directory.
+ - Copy /LiveOS/rootfs.img of mounted iso-file into the /bin subfolder of squashfs-tools-ng directory.
- - Open Windows Command Prompt and change to bin-subfolder in the extracted squashfs-tools-ng-1.0.3-mingw64 directory.
+ - Open Windows Command Prompt and change to bin-subfolder in the extracted squashfs-tools-ng directory.
  - Run in Windows Command Prompt: sqfs2tar rootfs.img artix-rootfs.tar
  - Compress artix-rootfs.tar to artix-rootfs.tar.gz by 7-zip.
  - Copy generated rootfs.tar.gz to your start directory (%USERPROFILE%\wsl\artix).